lifeofmatsu/matsu-regex-tutorial/develop/gist-template.md

 ## Regex Components

 ### Anchors
-Anchors are regex signifiers denoting the beginning and end of a line.
+Anchors are regex indicators denoting the beginning and end of a line.
 They are, in fact, special characters that match position within the string rather than content.
 In email validation regex, the `^` anchor designates the start of a line, whereas the `$` designates the end.
 Effectively, these two anchors ensure that the match begins at the start of the string, and ends with the pattern we define, preventing any extra characters before or after the email address.

 **Example:**
 - `^[a-z]`: Matches a string that starts with a lowercase letter.